-Tracking Parkinson's will be the world's largest ever in-depth study of people with Parkinson's.
-We need thousands of people with Parkinson's across the UK to get involved.
+Tracking Parkinson's is the world's largest ever in-depth study of people with Parkinson's.
+We have successfully recruited 2,240 people with Parkinson's who are taking part across 70 study centres UK-wide.

-This ambitious 5-year project, fully funded by Parkinson's UK, aims to speed up our search for a cure by finding 'biomarkers'.
+This ambitious 5-year project aims to speed up our search for a cure by finding 'biomarkers'.
 Watch our short film to find out more.

 Duration: 3 minutes 41 seconds

 Identifying biomarkers is key and would revolutionise the diagnosis and management of Parkinson's